From “dirty” to dignified: These flowers transform lives

 Dalits are deemed “untouchable” by this system, because of their occupations: for instance, cleaners of human waste (manual scavengers) and dead animals, leather workers, street sweepers and cobblers.
 As such, they face social discrimination, even though “untouchability” and caste discrimination are illegal.

-It is this oppression, which consigns millions to injustice and poverty, that Ankit tries to tackle through Phool.
+It is this oppression, which consigns millions to injustice and poverty, that Ankit is trying to tackle.

 But the social enterprise, based in Ankit’s hometown of Kanpur, didn’t start out with the purpose of empowering Dalit women.